The LawWorks Pro Bono Awards will be presented at the Awards ceremony and reception, which will be held on Tuesday 3rd December.

 To be eligible, nominees must meet the following requirements:

 - Except for the ‘Best international pro bono award’, the legal pro bono work was for individuals and/or organisations or communities in England and Wales (please note that this is not restricted to participation in a LawWorks project or programme).
+For the 'Best international pro bono award', we do require that at least one England and Wales lawyer has been involved in the pro bono work (that might, for example, include a pro bono co-ordinator in the relevant firm).

 - Nominations should include evidence of benefit and impact(s).
 This can include: